Lake Howard (Winter Haven, Florida)

-Lake Howard is a fresh water lake, located in Winter Haven, Florida.
+Lake Howard is a freshwater lake, located in Winter Haven, Florida.
 The lake is part of the headwaters of the Peace River watershed.
 Lake Howard is a prominent lake in Winter Haven's Chain of Lakes.
 Lake Howard is on the southern chain of lakes.
 It is connected to Lake Cannon, to the north-west, and Lake May, to the south-east.
 Lake Howard has a surface area of 624 acres.
 It has a mean depth of 10.9 ft, and maximum depth of 18.7 ft.